 What you should do most effectively is to ask for support.
 Get assistance early.
 The earlier you seek support, the better you feel.
 Speak to your friends, relatives and your spouse.
 Speak to the physician or nurse.
 Therapy can help treat postpartum depression.
 Feed well and try to get some exercise.

 Find time to organize a daily treat for yourself.
 It might be a park walk, a workout or a coffee and chat with friends.
+Get a mommy makeover to feel like yourself again.

 Don’t blame yourself or others for wasting time with others who care about you.
 Set aside the opportunity to relax with your partner, family and friends.
 Your partner’s kiss and cuddle can be soothing, even though you don’t feel like having sex.
 Find out what networks of support are available within your region.